nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Both complete and incomplete tasks are listed.

+* Both archived and unarchived tasks are listed.

 * Tasks with deadlines that are already past are also listed.

 * Only full words will be matched. e.g. `cs2103t` will not match `cs2103`.